Checklist for Incoming Students

-Register for and attend New Student Orientation (both college and residence hall)
+- Register for and attend New Student Orientation (only for residence hall students)

 If you do not have these things in place prior to your arrival, you may not be permitted to move into the halls until you are able to complete them.